walk in the word

 Jesus.
 Very God of very God.

 Plant this all-powerful description of Him firmly in your mind as you prepare to read the following words: “Then Pilate took Jesus and flogged him” (John 19:1).
-Understand how remarkable the idea is that a person Jesus created could deem himself authorized to order Him beaten, His flesh torn and ripped from His body by leather straps embedded with metal, bone, and sharp rocks, leaving Him hardly able to stand.
+Understand how remarkable an idea it is that a person Jesus created could deem himself authorized to order Him beaten, His flesh torn and ripped from His body by leather straps embedded with metal, bone, and sharp rocks, leaving Him hardly able to stand.

 The flogging complete, Jesus emerged bloodied and abused.
 “Pilate said to them, ‘Behold the man!’”
 (John 19:5), no doubt in a tone of disdain.
 I think Pilate was hoping the people wanting Jesus killed would be satiated by the obvious punishment He’d absorbed by this point.
 But far from being satisfied, the bloodthirsty chief priests and their mob of onlookers cried out, “Crucify him, crucify him!”
 (John 19:6).